10yard/dkafe/readme.md

 Automativally generated roms
 ============================
-DKAFE builds the default frontend using patches of the original "skong.zip" arcade rom.
+DKAFE builds the default frontend using patches of the original "dkong.zip" arcade rom.

-Rom patches are included with the software.
+The patches are included with the software in the patch folder.
 The orginal Donkey Kong rom is not provided with the software and must be obtained and placed into the dkafe/roms folder as dkong.zip.
 It is recommended but not essential for you to also place dkongjr.zip into the dkafe/roms folder.
-DKAFE will then apply patches and generate the following hacked version of Donkey Kong automaticalluy for you.
-The hacked versions will be organised into subfolders of the roms folder.
-Folder name shown in brackets below.
+DKAFE can apply patches and generate the following hacked Donkey Kong roms automaticalluy for you.
+The hacked versions will be organised into subfolders under the roms folder.
+The folder name is shown in brackets.

 By Paul Goes, https://donkeykonghacks.net/
  - Donkey Kong Crazy Barrels Edition (dkongcb)